 To add a batch of cards, click Add in bulk and paste the cards, separated by a comma or a new line.

 To edit existing cards, click + Edit to open the card editor.

 Click each card to edit it.
 Click and drag to change the order of the cards.

 Open the card editor to access the following settings:

 If needed, enable Shuffle cards to present cards in random order.
 This might be helpful to reduce bias.

-If needed, enable Allow partial sorting to allow participants to continue without having to sort all cards.
+If needed, enable Allow participants to continue without completing to allow participants to continue without having to sort all cards.

 This might be helpful to prevent skewed results caused by testers placing cards on a random category (for instance, if they're unsure what a card means or where it should be placed) in order to move on with a maze.